bitcoin-core/docs/gitian-building/gitian-building-create-vm-vmware-ubuntu-bionic.md

       Warning: Permanently added '[gitian]:22' (RSA) to the list of known hosts. gitianuser@gitian's password: (enter gitianuser password configured during install)

-      The programs included with the Debian GNU/Linux system are free software;
+      The programs included with the Ubuntu GNU/Linux system are free software;
       the exact distribution terms for each program are described in the individual files in /usr/share/doc/*/copyright.

-      Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
+      Ubuntu GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
-      gitianuser@debian:~$
+      gitianuser@ubuntu:~$

 Use `sudo` to execute commands as root.